christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Julius Caesar: Ptolemy XI Alexander.
 II, Asander, King of Bosphorus (Philocaesar Philoromaios, Soter, Great King of Kings, "As" in his name refers to Asar(Osiris)/Aesar/Aeser/Aisar/Ais/Is), Brogitarix.
-Other suspected aliases: Akrosandros II, King of Scythia, Idumean Antipater, Parthian Artavasdes (Greek Alex = Persian
+Other suspected aliases: Mithridates II of the Bosporus, Akrosandros II, King of Scythia, Idumean Antipater, Parthian Artavasdes (Greek Alex = Persian
     Arta) who was the brother of Tigranes II (Tigranes II/the Great was called Azhdahak proving Aži Dahāka was a royal Scythian title), and the Hasmonean
     Alexander II (son of king Aristobulus II son of Jannaeus Alexander also the nephew and son-in-law of king/high-priest Hyrcanus II.